-The Global Legal Entity Identifier Foundation (GLEIF) is pleased to provide comments to the European Commission for the Initiative Titled Communication on Europe's digital decade: 2030 digital targets.
-GLEIF will focus its comments on how leveraging the Legal Entity Identifier (LEI), a machine-readable digital standard for entity identification, can help to address cross-border and transnational frictions in upgrading Europe's digital infrastructure and capacity.
+The Global Legal Entity Identifier Foundation (GLEIF) is pleased to provide comments to the European Commission Call for Evidence for the Public procurement - EU rules on electronic invoicing in public procurement.
+GLEIF will focus its comments on how leveraging the Legal Entity Identifier (LEI), a machine-readable digital standard for entity identification within the semantics of the European standard on elnvoicing, can help to address cross-border and transnational frictions and simplify business processes of economic operators when supplying goods, works and services to a public administration.

-GLEIF thinks that fragmentation of data space and single market for data among the Member States is a major risk for creating an EU fit for digital age and digital transformation.
-This fragmentation affects the usability of data and the value generation through data.
+GLEIF suggests that fragmentation of data space and single market for data among the Member States is a major risk for creating an EU fit for digital age and digital transformation.
+This fragmentation affects the usability of data and the value generation through data, which also impacts the braoder use of the elnvoices by the economic operators.

-The usability of data will depend on its interoperability and standardization.
+While GLEIF welcomes the European Commission's call for evidence to review the effects of the Directive on the single market and on the uptake of elnvoicing in public procurement and promote digital integration between businesses within the digital single market, GLEIF would like to emphasize that the usability of data will depend on its interoperability and standardization.
 When it comes to these two fundamental principles, GLEIF suggests that a critical question for EU authorities will be how to securely standardize the identification of entities looking to access/share data from/with other entities.
 A role for public authorities in that standardization is needed.
 The report on shaping the digital transformation in Europe highlights a lack of common standards for data and interoperability contributes to a lag in next-generation digital infrastructure.
 Secondly, regulation pertaining to the digital sector is not fully harmonized across the Member States (especially for emerging, high-impact technologies), which risks hindering the Digital Single Market in the EU.